 Stop #6: The Great Northern Hotel

 The exterior shots of the Great Northern Hotel are in fact the real life hotel, The Salish Lodge in Snoqualmie.
 The views inside and outside of the lodge toward the falls are gorgeous, and I recommend staying overnight here.
-The interior of the Salish Lodge does not resemble the interior scenes of the Great Northern, but is still beautiful and their gift shop has fun Twin Peaks gifts, including a Great Northern key chain, stationary, and more.
+The interior of the Salish Lodge does not resemble the interior scenes of the Great Northern, but is as beautiful, and their gift shop has fun Twin Peaks gifts, including a Great Northern key chain, stationary, and more.
 If you stay overnight at the lodge, take a walk along the upper falls after dark, where you can see the falls lit with spotlights.

 - 6501 Railroad Ave, Snoqualmie, WA 98065